oubiwann/lfe-rebar-plugin/README.rst

     .
     .
     .
-    Commands for the 'lfe-rebar-plugin` rebar plugin:
+    Commands for the 'lfe-rebar-plugin' rebar plugin:

       list-plugins                   List all the plugins defined for the current dir commands                       List both the default commands and those for the plugins